 The Group has exposure to income and other taxes in various jurisdictions.
 Significant judgement is involved in determining the group-wide provision for income taxes.
 There are certain transactions and computations for which the ultimate tax determination is uncertain during the ordinary course of business.
 The Group recognises liabilities for expected tax issues based on estimates of whether additional taxes will be due.
 Where the final tax outcome of these matters is different from the amounts that were initially recognised, such differences will impact the income tax and deferred tax provisions in the period in which such determination is made.
-The carrying amounts of the Group's income tax payable and net deferred tax assets at 31 July 2021 are \$597,000 (2020: \$985,000) and Nil (2020: \$348,000) respectively.
+The carrying amount of the Group's income tax payable as at 31 July 2022 was \$555,000 (2021: \$597,000).